 Figure 10 presents the estimated density of n-decane using different approaches.
 Unlike the situation for oxygen, here the empirical PR EOS with the Soave function consistently underestimates the density at all thermodynamic states, except for the gas-like state, at which the density is insensitive to the alpha variation.
-The modified PR EOS with the semi-parametric alpha function improves the density prediction throughout all of the thermodynamic regimes.
-The most substantial improvement occurs at the compressed-liquid state, while only limited improvement is achieved in the liquid-to-supercritical transition region.
+The modified PR EOS with the semi-parametric alpha function improves the density prediction in some thermodynamic regimes.
+The most substantial improvement occurs at the compressed-liquid state, while almost no improvement is achieved in the liquid-to-supercritical transition region, which is similar to oxygen.